First off, tell me about yourself?

 Have you written anything else and if so where can people find it?

 I am now in the final stages of finishing up my second book as a sequel to Trapped.
 The Big Trap is more about how I got there and the second book is about, how I and others make it back.
 It is focused essentially on the steps of recovery and sobriety and how to get there and stay.
 I illuminate the variety of myths and pitfalls of outdated perceptions of addiction and how harmful they can be if taken as gospel when current research and subject trails define newer methods of treatment that are more often effective short term and long.
 My sixteen years in recovery I utilize to define how to search out well hidden or ignored cause/effect relationships that often underlie the addiction cycle and how to navigate the problems every addict trying to recover likely will encounter.
 I explore how to deal with many types of stigma and discrimination usually encountered and the tools I have learned along the way to share with others trying to find the right recovery path and its steps and conquer the obstacles.
 A third book, a true life mystery has been outlined and I will publish it in early 2020.
+You can find my books on Amazon by clicking here, here and here.

 Feel free to share links to your social media?